wlk/reactive-bitcoin-node/README.md

 ### Commands

-Commands can be run throught the shell.
+RPC commands can be entered in the shell.

 For example,